CesiumGS/3d-tiles/extensions/3DTILES_implicit_tiling/0.0.0/README.md

 ## Overview

 **Implicit tiling** is a new representation of a Cesium 3D Tileset that allows for fast random access of tiles and enables new traversal algorithms.

 Implicit tilesets are uniformly subdivided into a quadtree or octree.
 This regular pattern allows the tileset to be expressed in a more compact representation which keeps the tileset JSON small.
-Furthermore, implicit tilesets are split into fixed-size portions to keep each file to a bounded size.

-The diagram below illustrates how tiles can be accessed directly by tile coordinates.
+The `3DTILES_implicit_tiling` extension can be added to any tile in the tileset.
+This extension defines how the tile is subdivided and where to locate content resources for the implicit tileset.

+In order to support sparse datasets, **availability** data determines which tiles exist.
+To support massive datasets, availability is partitioned into fixed-size **subtrees**.
+Subtrees are stored in a compact binary file format.

+Implicit tiling allows directly accessing tiles by their **tile coordinates**: `(level, x, y)` for quadtrees or `(level, x, y, z)` for octrees.
+This avoids traversing the full path to the tile.

 <img src="figures/implicit-vs-explicit.jpg" width="600"/>